VIAME/VIAME/README.md

 if you get an error it can be difficult to know where it was, in which case running just 'make' might be more helpful.

-There are several optional arguments to viame which control which plugins get built, such as:
+There are several optional arguments to viame which control which plugins get built, such as those listed below.
+If a plugin is enabled that depends on another dependency (such as OpenCV) then the dependency flag will be forced to on.

 <center>